 This safe system of work covers the additional precautions to be followed by tool hire staff in order to comply with PHE and BMF guidelines.
-There are separate regulations/guidance in place in Scotland and Wales.
+There are separate regulations and guidance in place in Scotland and Wales.

-- Communication: Daily briefing / Clear signage (see appendix) - PPE: Hand sanitiser / Anti-bacterial wipes / Gloves - Installation of a Perspex screen at trade counters to protect staff and customers (if possible).
+- Communication: Daily briefing and clear signage (see appendix) - Ensure to provide hand sanitiser and anti-viral wipes to all staff - Installation of a Perspex screen at trade counters to protect staff and customers (if possible).

-- Always keep at least 2m away from other people - This may mean repositioning your desk or where you sit during your breaks - Wipe down desks, hire counters, telephones, desk stationery and credit card readers regularly with antibacterial wipes.
-Bin the wipes in branch waste refuse sack after tying it shut. - Wash your hands with soap & warm water for 20 seconds once every hour - Do not touch your eyes, nose or mouth if your hands - are not clean - Vending machines switched off or sanitised after use.
+- Always maintain least 2 metres social distancing this includes colleagues and customers - This may mean repositioning your desk or where you sit during your breaks - Wipe down desks, hire counters, telephones, desk stationery and credit card readers regularly with antiviral wipes.
+Bin the wipes in branch waste refuse sack after tying it shut - Wash your hands with soap and water for 20 seconds once every hour.
+Where possible, always use own maintenance equipment/tools and clean ideas before use (e.g., screwdriver etc.) - Tool hire vehicles should be cleaned thoroughly after each day.
+Where possible, one vehicle should be allocated to one person.
+Where this is not possible, the vehicle should be thoroughly clean and anti-viral wiped before another employee is given the keys

+- Do not touch your eyes, nose or mouth if your hands are not clean - Ensure vending machines are switched off or sanitised after use.